 Because it blends so well, there’s no need to apply it to your neck, which will save your shirt collars.

-Simply apply as you would any other sunscreen.
+Simply spread over your face and scalp as you would any other sunscreen.
 I find that it goes on more smoothly over moisturizer.
 If you let the product set for a few minutes, blotting with a tissue will take off any excess and increase longevity.

 I’ve tried this product while unshaven, and its pigment did not cling to my whiskers—not even those that are now white.
-I wouldn’t, however, use it on longer facial hair.
+But I wouldn’t use it on longer facial hair.

-In case you find it too matte, apply the above M. Asam product to the center of your face (forehead, nose, chin) to make it appear less flat.
+In case you find it too matte, apply the above M. Asam product to the center of your face (forehead, nose, chin).
+I add a little jojoba oil to my dome since I like it to shine.

 Lash and Eyebrow Gel

-I’ve already mentioned that raising your brows can make you seem more awake.
+I’ve already mentioned that raising your brows can make you look less tired.
 Here’s a cosmetic trick to enhance this.

 For even more lift, brush the gel over the tips of your lashes.
-You’ll find it darkens and defines for a sharper, cleaner look.
+This causes them to point upward as well as darken and define for a sharper, cleaner look.

 Use clear gel so as not to risk smudging.
-Don’t apply alternatives like Vaseline, which is sticky and may attract particles.
-Hair gel isn’t a good idea, either, since it tends to flake.
+Don’t apply “alternatives” like petroleum jelly, which is sticky and may attract particles.
+Hair gel isn’t a good idea, either, since it may flake.

 Movement